Posts

 Image

 The sailing vessel, the SOREN LARSEN was constructed by the Danish family of Soren Larsen & Sons at their shipyard in Nykoping Mors in Denmark in 1949.
 The ship was mainly employed on the Baltic sea routes and north European waters, and occasionally ventured as far afield as Iceland, and the United Kingdom.
 In 1972, the ship was gutted by fire and was laid up until 1978, when the hull was bought by Square Sail Britain.
 Being fully restored under their watch, she was re-decked with iroko timber and re-masted with Douglas Fir, and finally re-rigged as a 19th century-style brigantine.
 The vessel's new homeport became Colchester in the U.K. On resuming operations in 1979, the SOREN LARSEN saw extensive use in television and film productions, which helped in a big way towards her overall restoration costs.
-She became well known for her regular appearances in the BBC Series 'Onedin Line', the films, 'French Lieutenant's Woman', 'In Search for the Mary Celest...
+She became well known for her regular appearances in the BBC series 'Onedin Line', and the films, 'French Lieutenant's Woman', 'In Search for the Mary Ce...

 The SOTA EDUARDO